snknitin/Product-Classification-Challenge/README.md

 Some unnecessry tags can be manually removed, the rest of the html tags are removed by BeautifulSoup parser.
 Tokenization and Stemming, along with removing stopwords or punctuations.
 Certain descriptions are in a different language like French and German,so it would not be useful to pull pretrained embeddings.
+Other :
+	* urban outfitters for merchandise from the weeknd's album, trilogy. shop this collection of tees and hoodies or grab a vinyl for your record player*
+	* irish moor mud purifying black mask + cucumber gel hydrating mask + pumpkin enzyme dermal mask.  **content + care***
+	* detoxifying facial cleanser from la-based port products. formulated with yucca root extract, a natural cleanser that’s gentle enough to use every day. enriched with oat extract, lavender essential oil + aloe juice to soothe + nourish. spearmint + peppermint oil adds an energizing boost. paraben, sulfate + cruelty free.   **content + care**
+Where do you wear these clothes- in the description- can help with beach, swimming

 Possible ideas: